 Aphids → Viruses → Damage Potatoes → Food & £ Losses

 Global warming affects plant virus levels spatially and temporally.
-Hierarchical spatio-temporal models are being built for aphid arrivals and abundances.
-These will help build early warning tools for farmers and inform prophylactic actions.
+Hierarchical spatio-temporal models are being built for aphid arrivals and abundances, to help build early warning tools for farmers and inform prophylactic actions.

 This work is in collaboration with SEFARI, The James Hutton Institute, Science and Advice for Scottish Agriculture, Nature Metrics, The University of Glasgow, The Moredun Institute, UK Centre for Ecology and Hydrology, Centre of Expertise for Waters, Rothamsted Research, and Scotland's Rural College.